 Furthermore, while sample sizes are inadequate, there are likely not significant differences between chronotypes and time of exercise.
 These findings suggest that time of day and chronotype did not have an effect on LT, VO2, or running velocity.

-Student Research Fellow: Breanna Frasher, Public Health
+Student Fellow: Breanna Frasher, Public Health

 Faculty mentor: Dr. Michael Reger, Health Professions, Public Health